Lady Bert is pouring a drink for (7)

 'drink for' is the definition.

 'sherbet' can be an answer for 'drink' (I've seen this before).
-I'm not sure about the 'for' bit.
+I'm unsure of the 'for' bit.

 'lady bert is pouring a' is the wordplay.

-'lady' could be 'sher' and 'sher' is located in the answer.
+'lady' could be 'sher' and 'sher' is found in the answer.

-'is' could be 'be' and 'be' is found within the answer.
+'is' could be 'be' and 'be' is found in the answer.

 A single letter 't' remains which might be clued in a way I don't understand.